badges/shields/doc/server-secrets.md

 Provide a username and password to give your self-hosted Shields installation access to a private JIRA instance.

-For legacy reasons `jira_username` and `jira_password` are also supported but may be removed in future.

 ## Nexus

 * `NEXUS_USER` (yml: `nexus_user`)